Why ChatGPT recommends three other restaurants and not yours

 How to know if it's working

-Track 10-20 prompts a customer might ask ChatGPT about your cuisine + city, and check monthly whether you're mentioned.
-We do this automatically (it's our 14th audit), but you can do it manually:
+Track 10-20 prompts a diner might ask, and check monthly whether you're named.
+We do this automatically (it's our 14th audit), but you can do it by hand:

 - "best italian restaurant in [your city]"